moggieuk/Happy-Hare/doc/calibration.md

 <br>

 ### Step 2.
 Calibrate your servo
 Happy Hare sets up theoretically good servo postions during installation, however they really should be calibrated.
 Most MMU's require precise servo movement.
-To do that you need to run through this process similar to this to update and record the angle for the three symbolic positions:
+To do that you need to run through this process similar to this to update and record the angle for the three symbolic positions.
+Be sure to consult you MMU documentation.

 ```yml
 MMU_SERVO POS=up